 If you're planning on attending a protest, it would be wise to bring ear plugs.
 That's because many police departments are using LRADs, or long range acoustic devices, in order to control crowds — essentially a loudspeaker that can be repurposed and used by law enforcement as a weapon to permanently damage one's hearing.

 LRADs can take on many looks, but generally resemble a box amplifier or loudspeaker.
 Although LRADs can be used to project human voices or recordings across long distances, they are also used to emit a so-called "deterrent tone" that is capable of resulting in permanent hearing loss or hearing damage.
 Such hearing damage occurs whenever human ears are exposed to any sound above 85 decibels (db), though it also depends on length of exposure.
-Certain LRADs are capable of creating sounds nearly twice as loud, up to 160 dB, which is louder than a jet taking off (that is between 120 and 140 db).
+Certain LRADs are capable of creating sounds exponentially louder, up to 160 dB, which is louder than a jet taking off (that is between 120 and 140 db).
 The harm is exacerbated by the fact that, unlike whistles and other sound projection devices that send their waves in all directions, LRADs focus their sound into a cone that extends about 15 degrees in every direction from its axis.

 The technology company Genasys Inc., which manufactures LRADs, admitted in a statement earlier this month that its devices have been used by "police departments in Portland OR, San Jose, CA, Colorado Springs, CO, Phoenix, AZ, Columbus, OH, Charleston, SC, Ft.
 Lauderdale, FL, and other cities."
 They statement claimed that the devices were used to "communicate unlawful assembly and other orders to crowds after recent protests turned violent."
 Genasys denies that LRADs are "weapons," though clearly they are being used (or misused) by police to that end.